harrewarre/harrewijnen-net/src/wwwroot/content/netcore-steeltoe-config-loading.md

 {
   "slug": "netcore-steeltoe-config-loading",
-  "title": "Reading Cloud Foundry app configuration using SteelToe in ASP.NET Core", "summary": "A look at loading configuration using SteelToe and making it injectable", "tags": [
+  "title": "Cloud Foundry configuration with SteelToe", "summary": "A look at loading configuration using SteelToe and making it injectable", "tags": [
     "cloud foundry",